n6ai/minze/docs/api/index.md

    * Regular methods have to be bound to the component
    * in order to access any properties or methods of the component.
    * Properties defined with arrow functions don't need to be bound,
-   * since they don't have their own this binding
+   * since they don't have their own 'this' binding
    * and instead are bound to the component by default.
    */
   handleNestedCast(event) {